pratyushdeka/pkdeka/content/authors/admin/_index.md

 - Visitors
 ---

-Pratyush Kumar Deka is a professor of School of Computing Science & Engineering at Galgotias University, Greater Noida, India.
-His research interests include anomaly detection, machine learning and data science.
-He is currently worling on evaluating convolutional and recurrent architectures for temporal modelling.
+Hey folks!
+Welcome to my home page.
+I am an Assistant Professor at the School of Computer Science & Engineering at Galgotias University, Greater Noida, India.

+My research interests include anomaly detection, machine learning and data science.
+I am currently working on evaluating convolutional and recurrent architectures for temporal modelling.